 Never Miss Important Maintenance Again with FIXD

-Get the FIXD Sensor and free app today for a custom maintenance schedule based on your make, model, and mileage.
+Get the FIXD Sensor and free app by visiting out website here for a custom maintenance schedule based on your make, model, and mileage.
 FIXD sends automated maintenance alerts right to your phone so you never forget to schedule oil changes, tire rotations, brake pad replacements, and more.
 It even tracks tire, wiper, and battery life to keep your car running smoothly.
 Get FIXD today and take the stress out of car care.
 It’s that simple.